karmaniverous/stan/.stan/system/stan.todo.md

 - Shared repo‑relative path validator
   - Consolidate the “normalize + forbid absolute + forbid ..” checks used by File Ops (patch/file‑ops.ts) and the response validator (validate/response.ts) into one utility.

-- Reserved workspace exclusions (single source)
-  - Centralize exclusion rules for <stanPath>/diff and <stanPath>/patch (and output when not combined) in a tiny helper used by filterFiles() and makeTarFilter().

 - openFilesInEditor test gating
   - Decide on STAN_FORCE_OPEN policy: either honor it in openFilesInEditor or remove it from tests; align both to one rule.